Bruus: Cards

 Sevens are free cards when led, i.e. they are unbeatable by any other card, even another Seven.
 Otherwise they are duds i.e. a Seven played by second, third or fourth hand is worthless.

 Play

-Players are dealt three cards each and the rest are placed face down to form the Haufen (stock).
+Players are dealt three cards each and the rest are placed face down to form the stock (Haufen).
 It is likely that play is clockwise and that forehand leads to the first trick, but Zahn is silent on these points.
-He does confirm that the trick winner leads to the next, and that players replenish their hand after each trick, the trick winner taking the top card from the stock and the others following in turn.
+He does confirm that the trick winner leads to the next, and that players replenish their hands after each trick, the trick winner taking the top card from the Haufen and the others following in turn.